GrammaTech/swap-detector/README.md

 To run the C++ unit tests, ensure that `SWAPPED_ARGS_BUILD_TESTS` is not disabled when configuring the cmake project.
 The `TestSwappedArgsCpp` executable will be generated on successful build and can be run to perform unit testing.

+To run the Clang plugin tests, you can execute ``cmake --build . --target check-all`` from the CMake build directory.

 #### Acknowledgements
 This material is based on research sponsored by the Department of Homeland